 By: Christine Wilson

 Every word in your resume should have a purpose.
-Use succinct, dynamic, action-oriented language to convey your ability to add value to the targeted company and you will capture and hold attention through three or even more pages.
+Use succinct, dynamic, action-oriented language to convey your ability to add value to the targeted company and you will hold attention through three or even more pages.

 Christine Wilson works for a corporate advertising agency that mainly deals with personal branding and personality marketing.